Oseledets regularity functions for Anosov flows

 \begin{lem} Let $\Phi$ be a volume preserving Anosov flow and $\varphi : M \to \R$ a H\"older continuous function.
 If $\varphi$ and $\Phi$ are not flow independent, then $\varphi$ is cohomologous to a constant. \end{lem}

 \begin{proof} Suppose $\varphi$ and $\Phi$ are not flow independent.
-Then there exist numbers $a, b$, not both zero, such that the skew product $S_t^{a + b \varphi}$ is not topologically transitive.
-The skew product is clearly not ergodic with respect to the measure $m_1 \times m$, where $m_1$ is the Haar-Lebesgue measure on $S^1$.
+Then there exist numbers $a, b$, not both zero, such that the skew product $S_t^{a + b \varphi}$ is not topologically transitive, hence not ergodic with respect to the measure $m_1 \times m$, where $m_1$ is the Haar-Lebesgue measure on $S^1$.
 Since the volume measure is an equilibrium state of $\Phi$, Proposition 4.2 in \cite{walkden+99} implies the existence of a nonzero integer $\ell$ and a H\"older function $w : M \to \R$ such that

 for all $x \in M$.
 If $b = 0$, then $a \neq 0$ and $w(f_t x) - w(x) = a \ell t$ everywhere, which is impossible.
 Therefore, $b \neq 0$.
 Differentiating the above identity, we obtain

 which means that $\varphi$ is cohomologous to $-a/b$. \end{proof}